oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ![High-level Data Processing](images/e-HRAnalytics-diagrams-Logical-Data-Processing.jpg)

--   **Data Sources**: data sources are 4 text files loaded by ${doc.customer.name} in Object Storage buckets and 2 ADW tables (output of APEX application)
+-   **Data Sources**: data sources are 4 text files loaded by A Company Making Everything in Object Storage buckets and 2 ADW tables (output of APEX application)
 -   **Working Tables**: tables to calculate intermediate results to be loaded then to the final target schemas
 -   **Target Tables and Views**: lakehouse HR target tables and Views (accessed by OAC for dashboards and visualizations)
 -   **Aggregated views**: aggregated views created to run ML Model